KarlNewark/NodeSampleSite/README.md

 # NodeSampleSite
-A sample site for CI/CD experimentation.
+A simple sample site for CI/CD experimentation.